qirh/PossibleTranslations/README.md

 **Frontend:**
 1. Alex wants 2 screens!
-2. Missing option to delete word.
+2. Missing option to delete word from table.
-3. Missing option to edit word.
+3. Missing option to edit word  from table.
 4. Is it mobile responsive ?
 5. Is it [PWA](https://developers.google.com/web/progressive-web-apps/) ?
 6. Search should case insensitive.